pwelagedara/swagger-mod/README.md

 # swagger-mod

 Modifies an existing swagger document using filters.
-The documentation is still not fully complete but many examples can be found in `examples` directory in the [source code][source] repository.
+The documentation is still not fully complete but many examples can be found in `examples` directory in the [source code repository][source].

 ## How to use the library
 Install the library.